Overview

 We have established procedures to handle, review and monitor Politically Exposed Persons (PEPs).
 We require our senior management to sign off on PEP customers as well as customers from countries, businesses and products with a higher risk of money laundering and terrorism.

-In addition, all employees undergo yearly training on safeguarding the Bank and our customers
+In addition, all employees undergo yearly training on safeguarding the Bank and our customers.

 Responsible Tax Management